bazvalya/GSA_using_GDMaps_PCE/README.md

 ## Development

 This repository is being actively developed.
-Our main objective is to offer a collection of reusable code that enables researchers to effortlessly replicate results and leverage our framework for global sensitivity analysis.
-Whether you are aiming to reproduce our findings or explore novel applications, this repository provides the necessary tools and resources to support your endeavors.
+Our main objective is to offer a collection of reusable code that enables researchers to replicate results effortlessly and leverage our framework for global sensitivity analysis.
+Whether you are aiming to reproduce our findings or explore novel applications, this repository provides the necessary tools and resources to support your endeavours.

 ## References